smtp2go-oss/wordpress-plugin/README.txt

 = Do I need an SMTP2GO account? =

 Yes, the SMTP2GO WordPress plugin uses SMTP2GO’s API to deliver emails and get statistics.
-Creating an account on SMTP2GO is free, quick and simple to set up - [sign up here] (https://www.smtp2go.com/).
+Creating an account on SMTP2GO is free, quick and simple to set up - [sign up here](https://www.smtp2go.com/).

 Once logged into your account and completed the setup steps you can get an API Key (Settings > API Keys) which you’ll need to set in the plugin.